 - 2 eggs — at room temperature

-- 1 cup low-fat buttermilk — or 1 cup 2% milk mixed with 1 tablespoon lemon juice or white vinegar
+- 1 cup low-fat buttermilk — at room temperature; or 1 cup 2% milk mixed with 1 tablespoon lemon juice or white vinegar

 - 1 1/2 cups freshly grated sharp cheddar, cheddar jack, or pepper jack cheese, or a mix — divided